 The bite-sized packaging does entail some compromises.
 For example, its four front-mounted switches are small and closely spaced, making them hard to find at speed or at night.
 Its status indicators--pale green and amber--proved extremely hard to see in sunlight although the four red signal-strength LEDs were always legible.
 Fortunately, the control module weighs only 1.6 ounces, allowing us to mount it under-dash using Velcro, shielding it from both sunlight and inquisitive eyes.

-Audio alerts were less distinctive than those of the Escort Passport SR7, Escort Passport SRX or Whistler 3300 (although they're far better than the K40's) but arrive with an ear-shattering 96 dB of authority, making it a good choice for noisy vehicles.
+Audio alerts were less distinctive than those of the Escort Passport SR7, Escort Passport SRX or Whistler 3300 but arrive with an ear-shattering 96 dB of authority, making it a good choice for noisy vehicles.

 Like its forebears, the Vector LR Remote weighed in with excellent radar performance, scoring within feet of the leader on two of the three radar bands and lagging only slightly behind on the third band.
 On the urban loop the BEL barked three false alarms, an acceptable if unexceptional number.
 Its laser detection range was good but like other remotes whose laser detection modules mount high on the windshield, laser attacks at close range frequently went entirely unnoticed.